KYVENetwork/docs/docs/validators/protocol_nodes/installation.md

 ## Create valaccount

-Now that KYSOR is initalized we move on to the next step.
+Now that KYSOR is initialized we move on to the next step.
 For every pool you run on a _valaccount_ has to be created.
 In our example, we want to run on the Moonbeam pool with Pool Id `0`.
 A new valaccount with a new mnemonic can be created in the following way:

 ```bash
 ./kysor valaccounts create \